Skip to main content

 Grading & Rubric

-It shows which aspects of your work receive the most attention during evaluation, but the final grade is awarded according to the German grading system (1.0–5.0) and is not reported as separate component scores.
+CACoM uses a priority-based rubric, not a fixed percentage formula.
+The priorities below show what receives the most attention during evaluation; the final grade is awarded on the German scale (1.0–5.0) and is not reported as separate component scores.

-Strong performance in Priorities 1 and 2 usually defines excellent projects,
+Priorities are hierarchical in emphasis, not mathematical in weight.
+Strong performance in Priorities 1 and 2 usually defines excellent projects, but neglecting later priorities can still significantly lower your grade.

-Priority 1
+Priority 1 — Foundational

 1. Research Question & Motivation